LinkNacional/wc_cielo_payment_gateway/README.txt

 == Changelog ==
 = 1.11.2 =
 **27/09/2024**
-* Fix placeholders on WooCommerce classic checkout.
+* Fix placeholders on WooCommerce classic checkout;
+* Fix of calculation of installment amounts for customers with active Cielo PRO.

 = 1.11.1 =
 **25/09/2024**